luizfelipeairesoares/nyt/README.md

 ## Architecture

-Since it's a small project, I decided the MVC approach, but not the way we see around.
+Since it's a small project, I decided to use the MVC approach, but not the way we see around there.

  - The `View` classes (for example the `ListView`) has all the UI components.
  - The `ViewController` classes manages the data that is shown in the view and communicates with the `Services` classes. `ViewControllers` also conforms to `Protocols` created for them.
 The idea is to inject the dependencies that the class will need.
 Also it helps when developing the unit tests.